HOURS OF OPERATION

 $3 for students ages 5 to 17

-Children under age 5 are admitted at no charge
+Children under age 5 are admitted free

 DASH / Metro bus routes that serve our location from Braddock Road Metro station: 10A or 10B, 9A, and At8.
 There is a bus stop at Washington and Oronoco Streets for the 10A/10B Northbound toward Pentagon, the 9A and the At8; and Washington and Princess Streets for the 10A/10B Southbound toward Hunting Point.
 Click here for the 10A/10B schedule and here for the 9A schedule.